 I have another X. I am grateful for my car, a 1999 BM X3 Coupe.
 It is such a fun car to drive.
 I am grateful it is still running.

-Youth Group Teens – The oldest teens I ever got to work with are now 47 and 45.
+Youth Group Teens – The oldest teens I ever got to work with are now over 50.
 They are two of my most favorite men in my life.
-I love love LOVE still being in the lives of so many of the teens from my youth groups the past 35 years.
+I love love LOVE still being in the lives of so many of the teens from my youth groups the past nearly 40 years.
 I love watching the good men and women they have turned out to be.
 The only reason I stay on crazy Facebook is to stalk these many grown teens.

 Z – Amazing – This is a bit of a cheat, though Z is the strongest consonant in this word.
 Amazing is my favorite word.
 With the strong Z sound it feels the emotions I feel when I am amazed at something—which most often is when I recognize a random God-moment in my life.